Cineflix: History

 In June 2002, Cineflix launched its international distribution arm based in London, England named Cineflix International with Cineflix appointing Paul Heaney as their managing director of Cineflix's new United Kingdom-based British international distribution division; By September 2011, Cineflix would later rebrand its British international distribution division to Cineflix Rights as part of a strategic move to grow the distribution business, increase revenues and to reflect its global distribution market.

+In January 2005, Cineflix announced it had launched its own British production division based in London where its distribution arm Cineflix International is held in that region with Cineflix's new British production arm would be entitled Cineflix Productions UK Cineflix hiring Outline Productions' managing director Simon Lloyd to run Cineflix's British production arm Cineflix Production UK under the role of president of the new UK production arm as Cineflix's new British production arm would produce factual series in that country.

+In October 2006, Cineflix established its dedicated international co-production division that would co-produce television series with international production companies and would handle partnership with international production companies to produce programming to other countries as Isabelle Bourduas would head up Cineflix's new international co-production division.

-In April 2012, American film producer Participant Media acquired a equity minorty investment stake in Cineflix Media with the two companies working together on Participant Media's television productions.
+In April 2012, American film producer Participant Media acquired a equity minority investment stake in Cineflix Media with the two companies working together on Participant Media's television productions.

-In September 2014, Cineflix Media announced the departure of executives of Cineflix's British production arm Cineflix Productions UK Camilla Lewis and Rob Carey with them completing a management buyout of Cineflix's British production arm Cineflix Productions UK and launched an factual independent production company called Curve Media.
+In September 2014, Cineflix Media announced the departure of executives of Cineflix's British production arm Cineflix Productions UK, Camilla Lewis and Rob Carey, with them completing a management buyout of Cineflix's British production arm Cineflix Productions UK and launched an factual independent production company called Curve Media.
 As part of the deal, Curve Media took over Cineflix's UK operations and acquired a state of Cineflix's British production catalogue including Salvage Hunters as Cineflix Media's distribution arm Cineflix Rights retained distribution to Cineflix Productions UK catalogue.